 The Role of QA in Sprint Planning

 The above are only a handful of the many reasons that it’s beneficial to give QA a role in Sprint Planning.
-But each reason is significant, even on it’s own – let alone when combined with the rest!
+But each reason is significant, even on its own – let alone when combined with the rest!
 There are many ways for QA to play a role in Sprint Planning.
 Each team can find the way that works best for them.
 But ideally, QA should always play some role in Sprint Planning – or you may end up with a Sprint that’s not truly planned out at all.